eQuizShow

 Question: Daily Double: Name 3 ways that West Africans responded to the slave trade.

-Answer: 1) Some refused to take part in the slave trade.2) Some traded slaves outside their village or nation.
+Answer: 1) Some refused to take part in the slave trade.

 3) Some traded people who already slaves or prisoners.